RuchiS26/php-bootstrap_staycation/README.md

 # php-bootstrap_staycation
-Minimilistic application for travel booking<br>
+Minimalistic application for travel booking<br>
 <b>In a nutshell</b><br>
 Elementary platform to schedule and manage travel booking requested by the customer.<br>
 References: https://www.thomascook.in/ <br>